January 16th, 2025 Update:

 -

-If the mold problem
+If the mold problem is in

-was in the basement:
+the basement:

 -

-Make sure gutters take roof water at least 10 ft. away
+Make sure gutters drain at least

-from exterior foundation
+from foundation

 Seal any foundation or basement